SERG-Delft/REMLA/assignments/a5-ml-testing.md

 ## Peer-review

 After submission, we will open the system for peer-review.
 You have until Mon, Jun 12 to submit your review.
-The [rubric](../../assessment/a4-rubric-ml-config) can be used to guide the review.
+The [rubric] can be used to guide the review.

+[rubric]: ../../assessment/a5-ml-testing

 <!--
 Rubric